Open-RFlab/openemsh/README.md

 ### Dependencies
 -->

-## Developping
+## Developing

 The development environment is based on [Nix](https://nixos.org/) (which handles dependencies) and the tools provided by [cmake-utils](https://github.com/conformism/cmake-utils).
-Install Nix and take a look to cmake-utils for usage informations.
+Install Nix and take a look to cmake-utils for usage information.

 - `nix flake update` For updating the dev env
 - `nix develop` For entering the dev env